 Circumstances Online Buyers Will Tolerate

-- A Fair Shipping Price — Most of the time, fairness is tied to the price of the item and not to a more realistic anchor like the item size, location, or value of the purchase.
+- A Fair Shipping Price—Most of the time, fairness is tied to the price of the shipping and not to a more realistic anchor like the item’s size, location or value of the purchase.

-- Delivery within the Communicated Timeframe—Longer timeframes are tolerable as long as I don’t have to pick up the phone and call for an update.
-It is the seller's responsibility to keep me updated.
+- Delivery Within the Communicated Timeframe—Longer timeframes are tolerable as long as they are communicated.
+If there are any issues along the way, it’s the seller's responsibility to keep buyers updated of any changes.

-- Without Damage—This is damage to my pride or my purchase.
-The driver better be respectful and the box better not have giant holes through it.
+- Arrival Without Damage—This is damage to my pride or my purchase.
+The driver should be respectful and the package should arrive in perfect condition.

-- Provide instant shipping prices at the point of sale—Don’t wait until a customer has made it to the last page of the checkout process to surprise them with the cost of shipping, or worse, a message that reads, “Call for shipping quote.”
+- Provide Instant Shipping Prices at the Point of Sale—Don’t wait until a customer has reached the final step of the checkout process to surprise them with the cost of shipping, or worse, a message that reads, “Call for shipping quote.”

-- Fair Shipping Prices—Test subsidies to find a shipping pricing process that works for your customers.
-This process may include free shipping, flat rate shipping, a partial subsidy, or full price shipping.
-The answer depends on the items sold, the cost of the item, and the customer base.
+- Implement Fair Shipping Prices—Test subsidies to find a shipping pricing process that works best for your customers.
+This process may include free shipping, flat rate shipping, a partial subsidy or full price shipping.
+The right answer depends on the items sold, the cost of the item and the customer base.

-- Transparent Timetables—Make delivery timeframes highly visible, even if they are long.
+- Promote Transparent Timetables—Maintain visible and honest timeframes, even if they are long.

-- Be over-communicative while the shipment is in transit.
+- Keep the Customer Updated—Don’t be afraid to be over-communicative while the shipment is in transit.

 - Pack Sufficiently—Invest in high quality packing materials to ensure your items arrive in good condition.

-Real people feed their families by moving goods around the world, which requires expensive fuel to feed their trucks.
-Shipping costs money.
-This is a fact that will never change.
-The price you spend on shipping will never look as good as the fancy, new pair of boots you get to wear around town.
-But shipping is vital to the success of your business and to the happiness of your customers.
-Make sure to invest wisely in your shipping solution.
+Trucks require expensive fuel, and delivery drivers need compensation to feed themselves and their families.
+Shipping costs money, and this is a fact that will never change.
+The money spent on shipping won’t give you the same satisfaction as wearing a brand new pair of boots around town.
+However, shipping is vital to both the success of your business and your customers’ happiness.
+So be sure to invest wisely in your shipping solution.
 It will pay off.